openxc/openxc-python/docs/tools/dump.rst

 :program:`openxc-dump` is a command-line tool to view the raw data stream from an attached vehicle interface or trace file.
-It attempts to read OpenXC messages from the interface specified at the command line (USB, serial or a trace file) and prints each message received to ``stdout``.
+It attempts to read OpenXC messages from the interface specified at the command line (USB, Bluetooth (Linux), serial a trace file) and prints each message received to ``stdout``.

 Basic use
 =========